Monday, June 25, 2012

 More Old Art

-This was for a poster advertising a one-woman show based on Chinese writer Lu Xun's 1918 short story, Diary of a Madman / 狂人日記.
+Poster for a one-woman show based on Chinese writer Lu Xun's 1918 classic short story, Diary of a Madman / 狂人日記.

-It's about an individual who thinks people are conspiring to eat him.
+It's about a man who thinks his neighbors are conspiring to eat him.